wewantsaul/findingNIPAH/README.md

 # findingNIPAH
-The findingNIPAH pipeline is a Nextflow-based tool designed for detecting the NIPAH virus in animal samples, such as bat urine and feces, using Illumina paired-end metagenomic sequencing data.
+The findingNIPAH pipeline is a Nextflow-based tool designed for detecting the NIPAH virus in animal samples, such as bat urine and feces, from Illumina paired-end metagenomic sequencing data.

 ## Pipeline details
 Host genome indexing. \